 Recipe for Sansa’s Vegan Lemon Cakes

-These cakes are light and airy, scented with lemon zest and vanilla and topped with sweet and tangy vegan lemon curd.
+Inspired by Sansa's favourite lemon cakes from HBO's Game of Thrones, these easy little vanilla lemon cakes are topped with sweet and tangy vegan lemon curd.
 Make them in 30 minutes or less and have warm vegan lemon cakes fit for a queen!
-This recipe makes 6 cupcake-sized lemon cakes.

 - 5 tablespoons (75g) sugar